fatjond0413/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* For my hook I plan to start with question
+* For my hook I plan to start with question.
+The question I am thinking of is ¨I know all of you have played ¨

 ## Product
-* I first plan to give a short and brief explanation of my product,that it is and 3 to 4 level RPG(IF you find the secret level).After that I will explain what the controls are, certian mobs.
+* I first plan to give a short and brief explanation, with my max goal of sentences per slide would be 5 and I plan to give my product 4 slides,of my product,that it is and 3 to 4 level RPG(IF you find the secret level).After that I will explain what the controls are, certian mobs.
+I will also show 2  code snippits, the first being of the bosses to show how they opperate, while the second being how the map of the second level was made.
+AS for the formation of my slides, .The second will be me either puting a link to my freedom project so that I can play it while presenting, there will also be a link to my entire freedom project code.
+My third slide be some code snippets about

 ## Process
 * I will first explain the